 - If (like I was) you are in bed, you should stay there and cover your head with a pillow.

-- Once the earthquake stops you need to leave the building you are in and get to a clear open space (not just go back to sleep like I did…oops!).
+- Once the earthquake stops you need to leave the building you are in and get to a clear open space (not just go back to sleep as I did…oops!).

 - If you are trapped, don’t move or kick up dust.
 If you have your phone close then call for help.